ktappdev/gitcomm/README.md

 # GitComm

-GitComm is a CLI tool that uses LLMs (Gemini by default) to automatically generate meaningful Git commit messages by analyzing your staged changes.
+GitComm is a CLI tool that uses LLMs to automatically generate meaningful Git commit messages by analyzing your staged changes.
+It uses OpenRouter to access multiple models with automatic fallback support.

 ## Features

 - 🤖 Uses AI to analyze staged changes and generate commit messages
-- ⚡ Powered by Google's Gemini (with Groq and OpenAI fallback support)
+- ⚡ Powered by OpenRouter with multiple model fallback support
+- 🔄 Automatic model fallback: Gemini → Llama → GPT
 - 🚀 Auto-commit and push capabilities
 - 💻 Cross-platform support (Windows, macOS, Linux)